jaredpalmer/formik/website/versioned_docs/version-1.2.0/overview.md

 2. Redux-Form calls your entire top-level Redux reducer multiple times ON EVERY SINGLE KEYSTROKE.
 This is fine for small apps, but as your Redux app grows, input latency will continue to increase if you use Redux-Form.
-3. Redux-Form is 22.5 kB minified gzipped (Formik is 12.7 kB)
+3. Redux-Form is 22.5 kB minified gzipped (Formik&trade; is 12.7 kB)

-**My goal with Formik was to create a scalable, performant, form helper with a minimal API that does the really really annoying stuff, and leaves the rest up to you.**
+**My goal with Formik&trade; was to create a scalable, performant, form helper with a minimal API that does the really really annoying stuff, and leaves the rest up to you.**

 ## Influences

-Formik started by expanding on
+Formik&trade; started by expanding on
 [this little higher order component](https://github.com/jxnblk/rebass-recomposed/blob/master/src/withForm.js) by [Brent Jackson](https://github.com/jxnblk), some naming conventions from Redux-Form, and (most recently) the render props approach popularized by [React-Motion](https://github.com/chenglou/react-motion) and [React-Router 4](https://github.com/ReactTraining/react-router).
-Whether you have used any of the above or not, Formik only takes a few minutes to get started with.
+Whether you have used any of the above or not, Formik&trade; only takes a few minutes to get started with.

 ## Installation

-You can install Formik with [NPM](https://npmjs.com), [Yarn](https://yarnpkg.com), or a good ol' `<script>` via [unpkg.com](https://unpkg.com).
+You can install Formik&trade; with [NPM](https://npmjs.com),
+[Yarn](https://yarnpkg.com), or a good ol' `<script>` via [unpkg.com](https://unpkg.com).